w00jay/knopic/README.md

   ```

 - Create a kubernetes secret to allow obtaining LINSTOR images from the
   drbd.io repo.
-This example will create a secret named `drbdcred`:
+This example will create a secret named `drbdiocred`:
   ```
-  kubectl create secret docker-registry drbdcred --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
+  kubectl create secret docker-registry drbdiocred --docker-server=drbd.io --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
   ```
   Then this secret name must be specified in the charts/linstor/values.yaml.
   ```
-  repoCreds: drbdcred  # <- Specify the kubernetes secret name
+  repoCreds: drbdiocred  # <- Specify the kubernetes secret name
   ```

 - Configure the LVM VG and LV names in charts/linstor/values.yaml.